Focus on sustainable raw ingredients

 Sustainable sourcing: milk raw materials

-- 94 percent of our milk raw materials came from regional producers (as of 2021).
+- 95 percent of our milk raw materials came from regional producers (as of 2022).
 The agricultural companies producing the milk are located within a radius of less than 150 kilometres around the Uelzena sites.

 - A requirement for milk delivery is adherence to the national standard for producing milk, QM Milk.
 This is used for quality assurance in milk production and comprises 69 criteria.
 In addition to hygiene management, criteria also relate to species-appropriate animal husbandry, the responsible handling of veterinary medicinal products, the working environment and feed safety.
 Dairy farmers are audited and certified on site at regular intervals.

 - Sustainability data on milk production has been collected via a survey since 2017.
 This survey at farm level is based on the QM Dairy Sustainability Tool (Thünen Institute, QM Milch e.V.), a science-based questionnaire containing more than 80 ecological, economic, social and animal welfare criteria.
-The second project phase started mid-2020 and the Uelzena Group participates again as a practice partner.
+The third project phase started mid-2023 and the Uelzena Group participates again as a practice partner.
 See also: sustainability module milk.

 Sustainable sourcing: labour and human rights